agnivibes/IGNIS/README.md

 ```
 ## 🔬 Research Paper

-Aich, A. (2025).
-IGNIS: A Robust Neural Network Framework for Constrained Parameter Estimation in Archimedean Copulas.
-[Manuscript under review]
+Aich, A. (2026).
+IGNIS: a robust neural network framework for constrained parameter estimation in Archimedean copulas.
+Communications in Statistics - Simulation and Computation, 1–28. https://doi.org/10.1080/03610918.2026.2634296

 ## 📊 Citation
 If you use this code or method in your own work, please cite: